Walk the Peaks’ Aviation History Experience

 A fantastic and unique walking experience which takes you on a number of contrasting walks as you explore this beautiful and wild part of the Peak District National Park and learn about some of the aviation history influenced by this unique landscape including the famous Dambusters of the RAF’s 617 squadron.

-Book Walk the Peaks Aviation History Experience, part of the English National Parks Experience Collection
+Specially selected to be part of the official English National Park Experience Collection

 Main Walk - USAF Boeing B-29 Superfortress